 The Holiday Bowl is played each December at Qualcomm Stadium in San Deigo, California.
 Since 1978, the Holiday Bowl has treated millions of fans to some of the most exciting bowl games in college football.
 The game matches up one of the top teams from the Big 12 Conference with a peer from the Pac-12 Conference.
 The Holiday Bowl is sponsored by National University, and has been sponsored in the past by SeaWorld, Thrify Car Rental, Plymouth, Culligan, Pacific Life and Bridgepoint Education.
 Get more info at our Holiday Bowl History page and check out our list of past Holiday Bowl Champions.
-Score with TicketCity - the place to go for Holiday Bowl tickets.

 2014 Holiday Bowl Preview